Web design tools

 At James Good we use Adobe Illustrator to mock-up our website designs and create assets.
 It has some nice features that suit a modern web design work flow, like multiple pages (shown side-by-side in one document), global colour swatches and text styles.
 Plus it is resolution independent, just like the web.

-- Photoshop, despite coming under some criticism recently (see The Post-PSD Era and Photoshop you are a liar) is receiving some nice updates, such as better text rendering and an asset generation tool.
+- Photoshop, despite coming under some criticism recently, Photoshop is receiving some nice updates, such as better text rendering and an asset generation tool.